Hou-dini/kognia_backend/README.md

-# 🚀 BrandSpark Backend
+# 🚀 Flux Backend

-A FastAPI-based backend service for BrandSpark, built with async PostgreSQL support and Pydantic v1 for data validation.
+A FastAPI-based backend service for Flux, built with async PostgreSQL support and Pydantic v1 for data validation.

 ---